pforret/blog.splashing/_topic/country/vaticancity.md

 ---
 # Vatican City

-Vatican City, officially the Vatican City State, is an independent city-state and enclave surrounded by Rome, Italy.
-The Vatican City State, also known simply as the Vatican, became independent from Italy with the Lateran Treaty, and it is a distinct territory under full ownership, exclusive dominion, and sovereign authority and jurisdiction of the Holy See, itself a sovereign entity of international law, which maintains the city state's temporal, diplomatic, and spiritual independence.
-With an area of 49 hectares  and a population of about 825, it is the smallest state in the world by both area and population.
-As governed by the Holy See, the Vatican City State is an ecclesiastical or sacerdotal-monarchical state  ruled by the pope who is the bishop of Rome and head of the Catholic Church.
-The highest state functionaries are all Catholic clergy of various national origins.
+Vatican City, officially Vatican City State, is an independent city-state, microstate and enclave  within Rome, Italy.
+It became independent from Italy in 1929 with the Lateran Treaty, and it is a distinct territory  under full ownership, exclusive dominion, and sovereign authority and jurisdiction of the Holy See,  itself a sovereign entity of international law, which maintains the city state's temporal,  diplomatic, and spiritual independence.
+With an area of 49 hectares  and a 2019 population of about 453, it is the smallest state in the  world both by area and population.
+As governed by the Holy See, Vatican City State is an ecclesiastical or sacerdotal-monarchical  state ruled by the Pope who is the bishop of Rome and head of the Catholic Church.
+The highest state functionaries are all Catholic clergy of various origins.

 ## Unsplash photos